The Week In Press Releases: 12 Stories You Need To See

 (MENAFN- PR Newswire)

-A roundup of the most newsworthy press releases from PR Newswire this week, including J.M.
-Smucker's acquisition of Hostess Brands and TIME's list of 100 Rising Stars.
+A roundup of the most newsworthy press releases from PR Newswire this week, including top college rankings, a call for voter registration, and the latest TV consumption figures.

-NEW YORK, Sept.
-15, 2023 /PRNewswire/ -- With thousands of press releases published each week, it can be difficult to keep up with everything on PR Newswire.
-To help journalists and consumers stay on top of the week's most newsworthy and popular releases, here's a recap of some major stories from the week that shouldn't be missed.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.
 Continue Reading